ruvnet/strawberry-phi/README.md

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in the GPT Engineer UI.

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

 Follow these steps: